sormuras/sormuras.github.io/blog/2018-09-11-testing-in-the-modular-world.md

 This is a living document, it will be updated now-and-then.

+- 2020-06-07 Use more precise terms: "in-module testing" and "extra-modular testing"
 - 2018-10-03 The "visibility table" is really about "accessibility"
-- 2018-09-18 Add diagrams for black and white box testing
+- 2018-09-18 Add diagrams for extra-modular and in-module testing
 - 2018-09-12 Polishing and improvements by various reader's comments
 - 2018-09-11 Initial version